urbanware-org/byteweiser/README.md

 Due to the fact, that *ByteWeiser* only supports local paths for the input and output files, the remote directory must be mounted locally (for example by using *CIFS* or *sshfs*).

-For this test the target file is located on a *CIFS* mount in `/mnt/foo`.
+For this test, the target file is located on a *CIFS* mount in `/mnt/foo`.

 #### 1 GigaByte